tajuddinshaikh/Cloud-Resume-Challenge/README.md

 4. AWS Lambda
 5. DynamoDB

-My resume has been coded completely by me using front-end languages such as HTML, CSS and JavaScript.
+My resume which acts as a website hosted on AWS has been coded completely by me using front-end languages such as HTML, CSS and JavaScript.

 I have used Python language to create AWS Lambda functions to communicate with DynamoDB.